dataformsjs/dataformsjs/README.md

 **How large is DataFormsJS?**

-_All sizes are based on minified scripts and gzip compression from the web server._
+_All sizes are based on minified scripts and gzip compression from the web server.
+The file size can vary slightly between different browsers and CDNs - for example the Framework is 12.1 kB in Safari and 12.5 kB in Chrome._

-* **DataFormsJS Framework – 12.2 kB** (157 kB full version uncompressed)
+* **DataFormsJS Framework – 12.5 kB** (157 kB full version uncompressed)
 * Additional files (controllers, plugins, etc) are typically only 1-3 kB each.
 * In general when using the Framework expect about 15 kB for the initial page load, and then several kB for additional pages that load extra plugins, pages, controllers, etc.